stephenbeckr/time-series-class/syllabus.md

 ### Grading
 - 40% Weekly homeworks.
-  - Late homework is not accepted, but you are allowed one free "dropped" homework.
-Your lowest-scoring homework will be automatically dropped.
-See below for caveat
+  - Late homework is not accepted
 - 20% Midterm 1 (in class)
 - 20% Midterm 2 (take-home)
 - 20% Final Project (guided, not open-ended)